gkuba/dotfiles/README.md

 # Checkout the files for the first time.
 Can't use config as the alias isn't currently set.
 # NOTE: this will fail if you have any of the same files in your home dir such as a .bashrc.
 /usr/bin/git --git-dir=$HOME/dotfiles/ --work-tree=$HOME checkout

+# Restart your terminal session or rerun your shell of choice.
+bash

 # Set the config options.
 config config --local status.showUntrackedFiles no